Leone Giraldoni

 Contemporary accounts describe his voice as warm, smooth and evenly produced.
 He also was considered to be an effective actor, with a noble and dignified stage presence and beautiful phrasing, qualities which made him one of Verdi's favourite baritones.

-Giraldoni belonged to a distinguished generation of baritones able to perform the then demanding new works of Verdi, as well as the existing bel canto operatic repertoire, with exemplary style and technical skill.
+With style and technical skill, Giraldoni performed the then demanding new works of Verdi, as well as the existing bel canto operatic repertoire.

 Personal life

 Giraldoni was married to the well-known soprano and violinist Carolina Ferni.
 Their son, Eugenio Giraldoni (1870–1924), became a leading baritone like his father.
 In Rome in 1900, Eugenio created the role of Baron Scarpia in Puccini's Tosca.